openownership/bods-dev-handbook/style_guide.md

 - 'standardised' not 'standardized'
 - 'modelling' not 'modeling'

-### Normative Statements
-- Normative statements should be constructed using the keywords defined in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)
-- Non-normative statements can use these key words
-- Normative statement keywords should be capitalized to distinguish from those words being used in a non-normative statement
-- Normative statements must be consistent with the BODS schema

 ### Word choice
 - use 'person' instead of using 'individual' as a noun
 - 'changelog' not 'change-log,' 'change log,' or 'changeLog'
 - 'codelist' not 'code-list' or 'code list'
 - 'politically exposed' not 'politically-exposed'
 - 'free text' not 'free-text'
 - do not use constructions like “person(s)” or “the supplier (or suppliers)”.
-The plural is fine, like “persons”
+The plural is fine, like “persons.”
+Should this also include e.g 'One or more addresses for this entity.' -> 'addresses for this entity.'

 ### Bulleted lists
-When using bulleted lists:
+When using bulleted lists you should:
 - start with a lead in line, followed by a colon
 - use lower case at the start of each bullet
 - do not put semicolons or full stops at the end of bullets